coderefinery/social-coding/talk.md

 - Prefer scripts over graphical point-and-click solutions.
 - Document your data processing workflow with a script or Makefile or similar.
 - Consider collecting and sharing your scripts in a [Jupyter notebook](http://jupyter.org).
-- Share your data - e.g. using https://dataverse.no.
+- Share your data (in Norway e.g. using https://dataverse.no).

 ---